Fitted-Model-Based Annotations :: Cheat Sheet

 include R^2, F, P, AIC, BIC,

-similar to ggplot2::stat_smooth() but the ones for textual
+a similar role to ggplot2::stat_smooth() while the ones for

-stat_poly_line()andstat_poly_line()are the pair supporting a broader set of model fit functions: e.g., linear models (OLS, resistant and robust), linear splines, general linear model (gls), major axis (MA) and standardised major axis (SMA) regression, etc.stat_quant_line(),stat_quant_band()andstat_quant_eq()support quantile regression (using ‘quantreg’).stat_ma_line()andstat_ma_eq()support major axis (MA), standardised major axis (SMA) and ranged major axis (RMA) regression (using ‘lmodel2’).stat_fit_augment()works with model fit functions supported bybroom::augment()methods including non-linear models.stat_fit_tidy()works with model fit functions supported bybroom::tidy()methods including non-linear models.stat_fit_fitted()andstat_fit_deviations()can be used to highlight the fitted values and their distance to the observations in a scatterplot in combination with the statistics above.stat_fit_residuals()can be used to create consistent plots of residuals for many different model fit functions.stat_distrmix_line()andstat_distrmix_eq()support univariate Normal distribution mixture models.
+stat_poly_line()andstat_poly_line()are the pair supporting a broader set of model fit functions: e.g., linear models (OLS, resistant and robust), general linear model (gls), linear splines, cubic splines, aditive models (gam), major axis (MA) and standardised major axis (SMA) regression, etc. The fitted model equation is automatically generated for polynomials, but can be assembled manually for other model formulas.stat_quant_line(),stat_quant_band()andstat_quant_eq()support quantile regression based on both polynomials and smoothing splines (using ‘quantreg’).stat_ma_line()andstat_ma_eq()support major axis (MA), standardised major axis (SMA) and ranged major axis (RMA) regression (using ‘lmodel2’).stat_fit_augment()works with model fit functions supported bybroom::augment()methods including non-linear models.
+Providing an alternative tostat_poly_line()for a broader range of model fit functions.stat_fit_tidy()works with model fit functions supported bybroom::tidy()methods including non-linear models.
+Provides numeric values from which labels can be created for a broader range of model fit functions than those suppoerted bystat_poly_eq()stat_fit_fitted()andstat_fit_deviations()can be used to highlight the fitted values and their distance to the observations in a scatterplot supporting a wide range of model fit functions.stat_fit_residuals()can be used to create consistent plots of residuals for many different model fit functions supporting a wide range of model fit functions.stat_distrmix_line()andstat_distrmix_eq()support fitting of univariate Normal-distribution mixture models or a of a single Normal distribution.

 ANOVA or summary tables